Can a Neuroscientist Understand an LLM?

 So, can they or can they not? #

 So, can a neuroscientist understand an LLM?
 Actually, can they understand a brain?
-I am afraid that once more, it is important to go back to the vexed question of what understanding means.
-If by understanding we mean finding internal variables (“representations”) that track environmental and behavioural states and sequences, yes; if we mean being able to occasionally find empirically robust ways of steering those variables to change behavioural outcomes, definitely.
-But if we mean giving a thorough mechanistic view that accounts for how a given outcome is produced by some set of initial conditions with the same crisp resolution with which we understand how a key turn switches on an engine (or electrons are ultimately bounced through transistors as a result of our clicks), surely not.
+I am afraid that we get once more at the vexed question: what does understanding mean?
+If by understanding we mean finding internal variables (“representations”) that track environmental and behavioural states and trajectories, yes; if we mean occasionally finding empirically robust ways to steer those variables and change behavioural outcomes, definitely.
+But if we mean giving a thorough mechanistic view that accounts for how a given outcome is produced by some set of initial conditions with the same crisp resolution with which we understand how turning a key switches on an engine (or electrons are ultimately bounced through transistors as a result of our clicks), surely not.